jiawanyovan/0nyX-Suite/README.md

 ## Main features

-* A Traditional Style
+* A Traditional Style that stays in the background to focus apps/work
-  * Squared style - no round corners
-  * No gradients
+  * Simplified Style without gradients, hovers or animations
   * Borders around widgets
-  * No hovers or other animations
   * Touchscreen unfriendly - made for mouses
   * Traditional Scrollbars with arrows
-  * Adjustable Highlight color
-  * A GTK3 theme that fully supports GTK3-nocsd
 * Matching HighContrast icon theme
-* A consistent desktop
+* A consistent desktop experience

 ## Dependencies